pkscout/presence.tracker/README.md

 ## A WORD ABOUT BLUETOOTH PRIVACY

 If you are using the Bluetooth LE tracker, that uses a more modern version of the Bluetooth protocol that does something called MAC address randomization.
-In order to keep random devices from tracking you via Bluetooth, devices randomize the MAC address advertised.
+In order to keep unknown devices from tracking you via Bluetooth, devices randomize the MAC address advertised.
 While this is great for privacy, it makes it hard to use the device for presence tracking.
 To deal with that, you have to pair the device you want to track with the Pi running the presence tracker.
 It doesn't have to stay connected (or even reconnect).
 It just needs to be paired.
 That allows the Pi and the device you want to track to exchange some keys so that the Pi can get the actual physical MAC address of the Bluetooth on the tracked device.
+Unfortunately, the pairing doesn't always exchange the keys properly, so you might have to unpair and try again.
+In my experience, this is very hit or miss.
+I had one device exchange keys the first try.
+I had another than took a half a dozen tries.

 On the Raspberry Pi you need to run the bluetooth tool as root by using `sudo bluetoothctl`.
 The "as root" part is very important.
 If you don't do that, the keys won't get exchanged properly, and you'll never be able to match the static Bluetooth address in your settings with the tracked device.
 Once you do that, issue the following commands:
 ```